theforeman/foreman-packaging/README.md

     copr-cli delete-package --name rubygem-example @theforeman/$PROJECT-nightly-staging

+## Handle gems that are default Ruby gems

+Look at https://stdgems.org/ and see if a gem is listed as a default gem.
+The website https://docs.ruby-lang.org/en/master/NEWS_md.html can also help in determining what will or is default and for what version of Ruby.

+Use`%gemspec_remove_dep <GEM_NAME>` to drop the gem from the gemspec and manually add a dependency on ruby-default-gems as a rich dependency: `(rubygem(<GEM_NAME>) or ruby-default-gems < 3.4)`.

 ## How does this repo work?

 This repo contains a directory per source package and configuration in `package_manifest.yaml`.